FunCodeVictor/CustomerAPI/customer-app/README.md

 This example shows how to **implement a GraphQL server with TypeScript** based on [Prisma Client](https://www.prisma.io/docs/concepts/components/prisma-client), [apollo-server](https://www.apollographql.com/docs/apollo-server).

-### 2. Create and seed the database

-When `npx prisma migrate dev` is executed against a newly created database, seeding is also triggered.
-The seed file in [`prisma/seed.ts`](./prisma/seed.ts) will be executed and your database will be populated with the sample data.

 ### 3. Start the GraphQL server